-If tree(s) need to be removed, a tree removal permit would be required from the City should any ordinance-sized trees be removed; this would reduce any adverse impacts to a less than significant level and thus the project would not conflict with local policies or ordinances protecting biological resources.
+If tree(s) need to be removed, a tree removal permit would be required from the City should any ordinance-sized trees be removed.
+This permit process requires the replacement of removed tree(s), thus, this would reduce any adverse impacts to a less than significant level and thus the project would not conflict with local policies or ordinances protecting biological resources.
 Additionally, a WEAP (BIO-13) would ensure no significant impacts to trees would occur.
 With implementation of BIO-12 and BIO-13, impacts to ordinance-sized trees (including non-natives as specified within City policy) would be reduced to a less than significant level.